deenjohn/nginx-deep-understand/README.md

-# nginx-deep-understand
+# nginx-app-cors-debug
-All about Nginx
+Cors using nginx